HangfireIO/Hangfire.Documentation/background-processing/configuring-degree-of-parallelism.rst

     var server = new BackgroundJobServer(options);

-Worker pool uses dedicated threads to process jobs separatly from requests to let you to process either CPU intensive or I/O intensive tasks as well and configure the degree of parallelism manually.
+Worker pool uses dedicated threads to process jobs separately from requests to let you to process either CPU intensive or I/O intensive tasks as well and configure the degree of parallelism manually.